TetraScience provides features and services to pipeline your data into Data Warehouse and SQL Database solutions. The most commonly used are:

 Use of the AWS Glue ETL pipelines will incur an extra cost based on workload and traffic.

-To use Oracle databases, TetraScience recommends that you consider AWS Oracle RDS, and you review the information in this table:
+To use Oracle databases, TetraScience recommends that you consider Amazon RDS for Oracle, and you review the information in this table:

 - However, there is also a License Included model.
 For more information, see this document.